The Rheingau: Past, Present, (and Future?) Greatness

-These are the producers pushing the Rheingau back to the forefront of all that German wine is capable of: precision and tension, complexity, nuance, and vibrance — while holding onto the Rheingau's signature ripeness and concentration, the qualities that originally propelled wines of this region onto the world stage.
+These are the producers who are leading the Rheingau back to the forefront of all that German wine is capable of: precision and tension, complexity and nuance — while holding on to the Rheingau's signature ripeness and concentration, the qualities that originally propelled wines of this region onto the world stage.
 Sprinkled among them are avant garde individualists, unafraid to push with a little stylistic provocation, just to keep everyone on their toes.

 Geography and climate

 The Rheingau sits at 50 degrees north latitude, for centuries the northernmost limit of where wine could be grown.
 Viticulture there was made possible by a kink in the course of the Rhine: a place where the river ran into the Taunus mountains and the Taunus refused to submit.
 This forced the Rhine into a lateral valley and carved a mass of broad, south-facing slopes of varying pitch ideally suited to being cloaked in vines.
 The roughly 30-km stretch of the waterway is slow and wide, almost lakeline, creating a reflective surface that moderates temperatures, allows for a luxuriantly long growing season, and traps the humidity essential for noble rot, and by extension nobly sweet wines.